 There are differences.
 An international school will usually follow the international curriculum and students graduate with the International Baccalaureate which is world wide recognised.
 In a bilingual school, they may follow the national curriculum.
 In some cases, not all classes will be held in both languages equally.

 Will the languages taught be beneficial to your child?
 Any second language is beneficial, however choosing a language that your child will be able to practice out of school will be an even greater benefit.

 Will you need a bilingual tutor to help with homework?

 Giving your child a bilingual education means that homework will come in both languages.
 If you do not speak the languages being taught, how will you support your child’s homework tasks?
 Hiring a tutor is a popular solution.

 Is a bilingual education worth it?

 Definitely!
-There are many benefits of a bilingual education, and children will certainly have an advantage in life learning and being educated in two languages.
+As you have read, there are many benefits of bilingual education, and children will certainly have an advantage in life learning and being educated in two languages.